Rosalyn Carson-DeWitt, MD

 pancreatic cancer.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 In general, pancreatic cancer is more common in people over the age of 50 years.
-The average age at diagnosis is 65 years.
-Risk is nearly twice as high in men than in women.
+The average age at diagnosis is 65 years of age.
+Risk is nearly twice as high in men as in women.
 Other factors that may increase your chance of pancreatic cancer include:

 and using smokeless tobacco is a clear risk factor for the development of pancreatic cancer.
 Smoking increases risk 3-4 times more than a nonsmoker.

 People with current or a history of the following may have a higher risk of pancreatic cancer:

 Some studies suggest that occupational exposure to certain chemicals may increase your risk of developing pancreatic cancer.
 Chemicals that seem to be particularly associated with pancreatic cancer include those used in the petroleum and dry-cleaning industries, pesticides, and dyes.

 A diet that is low in fiber and high in fat may increase your risk of developing pancreatic cancer.